-When your council discusses the prevention of family violence and violence against women there is a good chance that someone may disclose that they have experienced violence, witnessed violence or are using violence themselves.
-Disclosures may come from staff or community members.
-All council staff have responsibilities in how they respond to disclosures or suspicion of harm.
+When your council discusses the prevention of family violence and violence against women there is a good chance that someone may disclose that they have experienced violence, witnessed violence

 All grant recipients will need to develop and demonstrate their strategies and processes for handling disclosures of family violence throughout the three-year grant program.
 This requirement will be explored with grant recipients at the start of the grant program.
 Councils will be supported to identify their current processes and knowledge around responding to and reporting disclosures of harm or suspected harm and will identify ways to strengthen these practices throughout the three-year program.